VSPlotter

 Features

-- ✅ Supported file types: CSV, JSON
+- ✅ Supported file types: CSV, TSV, JSON (with custom delimiter support)

 - ✅ Create plots from CSV files within VS Code